zr-tex8r/BXcalc/README.md

 This package simply loads all other packages in this bundle.

+Note: Under the LaTeX kernel of the version 2020/10/01 or later, the bxcalcize package is not loaded since it is no longer needed.

 bxcalcize package ― to make calc expressions available in more places
 ----------------------------------------------------------------------